Newborn care: 10 tips for stressed-out parents

 3. Go with the flow

 Allow plenty of time each day for nursing sessions, naps and crying spells.
-Keep scheduled activities to a minimum.
 When you need to head out, give yourself extra time to pack your supplies and make that inevitable last-minute diaper change.

 4. Expect a roller coaster of emotions